dsloyer/ez-kubeadm/README.md

 # ez-kubeadm -- Spin up local multi-node Kubernetes clusters with a single command.

-I wanted to be able to recycle Kubernetes clusters in my local environment with a single command.
-My pursuit of this goal for my local VirtualBox environment in Linux and Windows 10 WSL, has resulted in this set of Bash scripts, Vagrantfiles, and YAML to easily create multi-node kubernetes clusters on Windows WSL or Linux.
+I wanted to be able to re-generate Kubernetes clusters in my local environment with a single command.
+I also wanted to support several clusters, and support easy switching between them.
+Pursuit of these goals for my local VirtualBox environment in Linux and Windows 10 WSL, has resulted in this set of Bash scripts, Vagrantfiles, and YAML to easily create multi-node kubernetes clusters on Windows WSL or Linux.

-Kubeadm is the tool used to deploy the cluster. vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox. bash scripts manage the process, and provide further customization of the cluster nodes, providing a seamless experience.
+* Kubeadm is the tool used to deploy the cluster.
+* vagrant installs and configures the Ubuntu/CentOS boxes on VirtualBox.
+* bash scripts manage the process, perform further operations on the cluster nodes, providing a seamless experience.
+* To better support multiple kubernetes configurations, We modify the kubeconfig files, gather them in a single directory, and set the KUBECONFIG env var based on the contents of that directory.

-The Kubernetes VMs can be either Ubuntu (default, though CentOS is easily selected via runtime parameter).
+The Kubernetes VMs can be either Ubuntu (by default; CentOS is easily selected via runtime parameter).
 Currently supporting any of five networking alternatives, a CNI network is selected via environment variable -- one of {calico, canal, flannel, romana, weave}.
 Calico is deployed by default.

 A complete Kubernetes cluster based on Ubuntu, with Calico networking, can be built with a single command in the vagrant project directory.
-Before running that command, you first must do some modest preparation: 1) clone this repository locally (into, say $HOME/projects/ez-kubeadm), 2) installing vagrant and VirtualBox 5.2.26, 3) setting up directories and env variables.
+Before running that command, you first must do some modest preparation:
+  1. clone this repository locally (into, say $HOME/projects/ez-kubeadm)
+  2. install vagrant and VirtualBox
+  3. setup directories and env variables.
+All this is described in detail, below.

 Assuming you've downloaded the ez-kubeadm files in $HOME/projects/ez-kubeadm, these are the commands to build a working Ubuntu-based cluster in $HOME/projects/ukube in about 10 minutes: